 There is a full list of departments and services on the Washington County website.

-The Quorum Court is required to meet monthly.
-The County Judge, who heads the executive branch, chairs the meeting.
+The County Judge, who heads the executive branch, chairs the full Quorum Court meeting.
 The Judge has no vote but can veto the Quorum Court’s decisions.
 The Quorum Court can overturn the Judge’s veto with a ⅗ vote (60%) of the entire membership, or a vote of 9 of 15 JPs.

-Justices are paid per meeting and do not receive a general salary.
+Justices are paid $200 per meeting attended, plus mileage.
+They do not receive a general salary.
 The pay scale is set by the Arkansas General Assembly.